 As you can see, the gameplay is extremely easy to understand.
 You only need to combine all the different shapes as they fall until a horizontal row is filled.
 Then said row disappears, clearing that particular line, up to a total of 4 consecutive rows.
 After a certain number of cleared rows, the blocks start to fall faster and faster, increasing the difficulty until the entire playing area is full, prompting a game-over.

-Pajitnov showed the game to his colleagues at the Academy, who became easily addicted to it and two of them, Dmitry Pavlovsky and Vadim Gerasimov (who was sixteen years-old at the time) helped Pajitnov to port the game to DOS and later distribute it through BBS in 1995.
+Pajitnov showed the game to his colleagues at the Academy, who became easily addicted to it and two of them, Dmitry Pavlovsky and Vadim Gerasimov (who was sixteen years-old at the time!) helped Pajitnov port the game to DOS and later distribute it through BBS in 1995.

 This is the DOS prototype found on the Tetris Gold compilation by Spectrum Holobyte.